Omari Hardy: Career

+In October 2019, Hardy announced his intentions to run for Florida House District 88.
+He resigned from the city commission the next year, in accordance with Florida's "resign to run" statute, in order to qualify for primary election.

+During debate in the House Chambers, Hardy drew statewide attention when he stated that Republican representative Michelle Salzman called Republican representative Webster Barnaby a "token black republican."

 2022 congressional special election

-In April 2021, Hardy announced his candidacy for Florida's 20th congressional district in a special election to succeed Alcee Hastings, who had passed away earlier that month after a multi-year battle with pancreatic cancer.
+In April 2021, Hardy announced his candidacy for Florida's 20th congressional district in a special election to succeed Alcee Hastings, who had died earlier that month after a multi-year battle with pancreatic cancer.
 Hardy ran on a progressive platform, pledging support for Medicare for All and the Green New Deal.

 Hardy declared his support for the boycott, divestment and sanctions of Israel, stating "...You have to speak the truth.
 You have to be clear about the difference between right and wrong" and indicated support for Palestinians.
 The centrist pro-Israel group Democratic Majority for Israel released campaign ads accusing Hardy of antisemitism because of his support for Boycott, Divestment, and Sanctions and his opposition to funding for the Iron Dome, an Israeli air defense system.

-Hardy was defeated, garnering just under 6% of the vote.
+Hardy lost the election, garnering just under 6% of the vote.

+Personal life

+Hardy was diagnosed with attention deficit hyperactivity disorder in 2011.